UT Tyler Satisfactory Academic Progress Policy

 Grade Point Average Requirements – Qualitative Measure

 Undergraduate and College of Pharmacy students must maintain a minimum 2.0 cumulative grade point average.
-Graduates must maintain a 3.0 cumulative grade point average on all UT Tyler course work counted toward their degree.
+Graduate students must maintain a 3.0 cumulative grade point average on all UT Tyler course work counted toward their degree.

 Students not meeting the minimum grade point average requirement will be placed on financial aid suspension.
 Any award offers made prior to the yearly evaluation will be cancelled.
 (See Appeal Process for details)

 Completion of Credit Hour Requirements – Quantitative Measure